 - Takes Stains Well – Rubberwood can take many different stains and finish well.
 This makes it an excellent wood that is used for a variety of products.

-- Versatile – Rubberwood is a versatile wood and can be used for many different products.
+- Versatile – Rubberwood is versatile and can be used for many different products.

 - Durable – Rubberwood is a durable wood that can give excellent durability, similar to some hardwoods.